techsoysauce/techsoysauce.github.io/_posts/2022-03-10-best-development-sites.markdown

 # Good websites are worth their weight in gold

-I’ve come across a few sites that I think would be a disservice not to share with you.
-I’ve used these sites from time to time and they are invaluable.
+I’ve come across a few sites that I must share with you.
+I’ve used these sites from time to time and they are absolutely invaluable.

 <br><br>